dojo/docs/dojox/mobile.rst

   A widget that manages a list of images or content, and displays a paging indicator.
 Allows a user to flick left/right to move between content items.

+* :ref:`CarouselItem <dojox/mobile/CarouselItem>`

+  A widget that represents an item of Carousel.

+* :ref:`DataCarousel <dojox/mobile/DataCarousel>`

+  An enhanced version of Carousel that supports dojo.data.

+* :ref:`StoreCarousel <dojox/mobile/StoreCarousel>`

+  An enhanced version of Carousel that supports dojo.store.

 Spin Wheel
 ----------